d3fc/d3fc/packages/d3fc-extent/README.md

 # Date Extent

 Calculates the extent of an array of data which can be used to set the range on a scale.
 Can also optionally pad the data in various ways as described below.
-Equivalent in functionality to [linear](#linear) but supports `Date`s.
+Equivalent in functionality to [linear](#linear) but for `Date` values.

 ## Example usage